Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Zone transfers should be authenticated to prevent unauthorized servers from copying your zone data.
 TSIG (Transaction Signature) uses shared secrets to authenticate transfer requests:

-# On the primary, allow AXFR only with TSIG key
+# On the primary, define a TSIG key

 key "transfer-key" {